 Stored on the shelves of the Israel Film Archive at the Jerusalem Cinematheque is a reel with one of the oldest known films made in the region: an 1896 short produced by early film pioneers, and brothers, Auguste and Louis Lumière.
 The short shows street scenes from Ottoman-era Jaffa, Jerusalem and Bethlehem with Jews, Arabs and Christians walking side by side, each in their distinctive garb.

-This and many other films set in the Land of Israel will be accessible to viewers online early next month, when the archive makes its collection of over 5,000 hours of audiovisual works available for streaming either free of charge or for a small fee, depending on the film.
+This and many other films set in the Land of Israel are now accessible to viewers online, part of the archive’s collection of over 5,000 hours of audiovisual works available for streaming either free of charge or for a small fee, depending on the film.
 The searchable database is part of an ambitious $6.78 million project begun several years ago to restore and digitize the archive’s entire collection.

 “Films were made to be seen, not to be stored as a byte on a server or in a metal can,” said Meir Russo, the archive’s director and head of the digitization project.

 The archive is comprised of newsreels of major and minor events, documentaries, propaganda advertisements and feature films—almost every film shot in Israel between the late 19th century and today, including blockbusters from famed Israeli directors like Joseph Cedar and Avi Nesher.